 While Instagram has been reluctant to share overarching statistics about Reels — its answer to TikTok — brands have been achieving impressive results.

-The NBA’s Reels get 43% more engagement than their standard posts or Instagram Stories.
-And luxury fashion brand Louis Voutton’s Reels have racked up a whopping 7 million views in under two years.
+The NBA’s Instagram Reels get 43% more engagement than their standard posts or Instagram Stories.
+Luxury fashion brand Louis Voutton’s Instagram Reels has rapped 7 million views in under two years.

-With numbers like those, you’d be doing your business a disservice if you didn’t give Reels a try.
+With numbers like those, you’d be doing your business a disservice if you didn’t try Reels.

-So when is the best time to post Instagram Reels to get as many eyes on your content as possible?
+When is the best time to post a reel on Instagram to get as many eyes on your content as possible?

-The best time to post Instagram Reels: what does the research say?
+The best time to post a reel on Instagram: What does the research say?

-Given the buzz around Reels, you won’t be surprised to hear that there have been a number of studies aimed at discovering the best time to post.
+Given the buzz around Instagram Reels, you won’t be surprised to hear that several studies have aimed to discover the best time to post.

 This timeframe is attributed to work and school schedules, with most individuals on social media before and after their other responsibilities.

-But does it really matter when you post?
-Afterall, you don’t need instant activity on your Reel to rank well.
+But does it really matter when you post reels?
+After all, you don’t need instant activity on your Reel to rank well.

-The answer seems to lie in how Instagram’s algorithm works.
+The answer lies in how Instagram’s algorithm works.

 The nature of the content